-The Cracking the Nut Advisory Committee invites interested persons to submit proposals to present at the Cracking the Nut: Promoting Agricultural Technology Adoption and Resilience conference.
+The Cracking the Nut Advisory Committee invites interested persons to submit proposals to present at the Cracking the Nut 2019: Leveraging Systems for Improved Food Security conference.
 This conference’s core themes for the breakout sessions are:

 Part 1: Instructions and Guidance to Presenters

 - All proposals should be completed using the Call for Proposals (CFP) to Present form provided and in adherence to the instructions outlined in this CFP.
 Alternative or non-compliant proposals will not be considered.